-This is the NAI format when the WLAN authenticates to HPLMN via VPLMN (see draft-adrangi-eap-network-discovery-and-selection-00 [12]).
-Decorated NAI format is specified in 3GPP TS 23.003 [1A].
-The usage of Decorated NAI is specified in clause 5.
+This is the NAI format used by the WLAN UE when it attempts to authenticate to HPLMN via VPLMN (see draft-adrangi-eap-network-discovery-and-selection-00 [12]).
+The Decorated NAI format is specified in 3GPP TS 23.003 [1A].
+The usage of the Decorated NAI is specified in clause 5.